SciTools/iris/docs/src/developers_guide/contributing_ci_tests.rst

 --------------------------

 The test environment on the Cirrus-CI service is determined from the requirement files in `requirements/ci/py**.yml`.
-These are conda envinroment files that list the entire set of build, test and run requirements for iris.
+These are conda environment files that list the entire set of build, test and run requirements for iris.

 For reproducible test results, these environments are resolved for all their dependencies